 What accountability measures are now used to judge attainment and progress in primary schools for the National Curriculum?

-Government response to Primary Assessment consultation published September 2017 and Measuring progress in primary schools: update published April 2018.
+Government response to Primary Assessment consultation published September 2017 and Measuring progress in primary schools: update published April 2018 define the government approach.

-The School and College Performance Tables website is updated annually with current and future definitions.
+The School and College Performance Tables website is updated annually.

 Until alternatives are in place (2026 -7 at the earliest), the progress standard will be measured from Key Stage 1.

 These were abolished in Dec 19: Primary school accountability in 2019: technical guide stated that “The Government has set out a new support offer for schools that were identified as ‘requires improvement’ in their latest Ofsted report”.

 Performance tables will continue when data is available.
 Headline performance measures are listed in the technical guide below: